RFE / NOID — Respond Before It’s Too Late

-A Request for Evidence (RFE) or Notice of Intent to Deny (NOID) means USCIS has identified issues in your case.
-Your response must address those concerns clearly and completely.
+Respond to a Request for Evidence (RFE) or Notice of Intent to Deny (NOID) through a structured, attorney-reviewed process designed to address USCIS concerns clearly and protect your case.

 99%